matdombrock/sonar/NOTES.md

 # Sonar
-## Todo
+## Todo Feat
 - Git integration?
 - Custom keybinds
+- Image previews
+- Tab to use primary up/down on preview?
+- Seer?

+## Todo Bug / Incomplete
 - Better input handling (especially for commands)
-- Image previews
 - Handle large dirs
 - Fix file read not clearing
 - Beter metadata handling
 - Use primary up/down for scrolling output
-- Tab to use primary up/down on preview?
 - Use users real shell instead of sh
-- Command finder actually runs commands
+- Command finder doesnt actually run commands
 - Vis commands doesnt update selection at fist
-- Seer?
+- Commands dont operate in the correct directory
+- Directories do not refresh after commands change them

+## Notes
 It would make sense for command finder to be the main way of launching commands But then its not easily possible to run a command on a single selection Maybe caching the selection while in command finder could work?